 As we think about how the heat might be entering your home, it’s also a good idea to think about how the cool air might be escaping.
 We suggest doing regular inspections of your home for cracks, holes and unsealed windows or doors that could be letting the cool air escape and the heat to enter.
 While it may only be a small amount of air escaping, it can still make a difference to your home’s temperature and cause your systems to work overtime to make up for it.

 There you have it!
 By implementing these five tips you should be able to successfully improve the temperature in your home and be comfortable through the hot summer months.
-For more information on ventilation or whole house fans, call the experts at Solatube on 13 16 19.
+For more information on ventilation, whole house fans or solar roof ventilation systems, call the experts at Solatube on 13 16 19.